AJLobo/CSCI2251-Rental-Project/README.md

 # CSCI2251-Rental-Project
-End of semester project for CSCI2251 Summer 2019
+End of semester group project for CSCI2251 Summer 2019